 First up is the product issue.
 Although my hair is more curly than wavy, it behaves more like wavy hair.
 It prefers really lightweight products, shampoo, and a very small amount of styling product.

 I see lots of other curlies slathering on the leave in, creams, mousses, and gels and there is no way that my hair could handle all that.
 I even recently experimented with using a volumizing mousse and a gel to see if that would help but it was a total flop.
 My hair was heavy with product, dull, and got greasy very quickly.

 The two times I have had a deva cut both stylists used only 1 product on my hair.
-The first time it was the Devacurl Volumizing Foam, and the second time it was the Ouidad Climate Control Gel (which is not CG approved).
+The first time it was the Devacurl Volumizing Foam, and the second time it was the Ouidad Climate Control Gel.

 I have always only styled with 1 product out of pure laziness, and because quite honestly my hair always looked fine with only 1 product.
 If it works, I don’t really mess with it.

 But thinking back on the discussions I had with the stylists, I see now that because my hair is so thin they did not want to layer it with products because it would weigh it down.

 My hair is also high porosity, meaning it absorbs things easily.
 Products and moisture build up and weigh it down making it dull.
 So I stay away from heavy products with butters and oils like curl creams and heavy lines.
 I also use products that add volume, like a volumizing foam or conditioner.

 One other thing I noticed was that whenever I deep conditioned, my hair felt so soft and almost wispy after.
 Like it was too much moisture.
 It would be smooth and shiny but lose its curl quickly and get frizzy.